uyuni-project/uyuni-rfc/accepted/00060-hub-general.md

 [Requirements]: #Requirements

 ### Functional requirements (by importance)
-  * Hub implements visibility over the whole infrastructure (Hub → Servers → Proxies → clients)
+  * Hub provides visibility over the whole infrastructure (Servers, Proxies, clients...)
   * Hub manages Servers in terms of upgrades
   * Hub implements API endpoints to act on Servers
     * Main expected use cases: